bitsummation/FlightQuery/README.md

 The editor includes auto complete to help author queries.

-Example below and more docs to follow.
+Examples below and more docs to follow.
 #### Enroute to Austin
 ```sql
 /*